alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_05/Module05-Part-1_JS/05_12_Error_Handling/05-091/05-091_NewDitigalLiteracy_Building_New_Features.md

 ****

+### Abstract:

+To develop a strategy for building new features, especially when you’re unsure of the full scope or afraid of making mistakes.

+---

+### 1. **From Requirements to User Stories:**

+- Instead of writing static requirements (e.g., "user can register"), write **practical user stories** (e.g., "user logs in, sees her posts, edits them...").

+- User stories help visualize real functionality and reduce the feeling that you're missing something.

+---

+### 2. **Start with a Base Case:**

+- Break features into **minimal, manageable units**.

+- Example: first, build a form that only allows a title; add description and images later.

+- This avoids being overwhelmed and helps keep development moving.

+---

+### 3. **Accept You'll Miss Things:**

+- It’s okay to **forget parts** of a feature.

+- Be flexible — you can always add missing parts later.

+> *Don’t let fear of imperfection paralyze your progress.*

+---

+### 4. **Fighting Procrastination by Thinking Small:**

+- Intimidating features (like uploading multiple images) often cause procrastination.

+- Break them into **small technical steps**:

+  1. Add nested attributes.

+  2. Add dynamic JavaScript inputs.

+  3. Seed dummy data.

+  4. Connect to a storage backend.

+---

+### 5. **Getting Unstuck (Debugging Tips):**

+- When stuck, **isolate** the faulty feature.

+- Forget best practices temporarily if needed (e.g., put DB queries in views just to test).

+- Use tools like Rails console and `pry` to troubleshoot efficiently.

+---

+### 6. **Messages Over Models:**

+- Great developers focus on **messages passed between objects**, not just on model structures.

+- Behavior-first design leads to more dynamic and flexible code.

+> “You don’t send messages because you have objects.
+You have objects because you send messages.” – *Sandi Metz*

+****

+## Original Guide

 This guide will focus on answering the question of 'How to develop a strategy for approaching project/feature development'.

 ****